harricHe/c-template/docs/organization.rst

 ~~~~~~~~~~~~~

 To write a library test, you create a new :file:`test-{something}.c`
-file in the *tests* directory, and add a call to the ``make_test`` macro
+file in the *tests* directory, and add a call to the ``add_c_test`` macro
 in *tests/CMakeLists.txt*.
-The default template links these test
+The default template links these test programs with
-programs with the ``check`` library; you should make sure the
-``target_link_libraries`` call in the macro definition also links in to
-any libraries in your project, as well as any other third-party
+the ``check`` library, and with any library that's part of your project.
+(You
-libraries needed by the test case.
-(You shouldn't need to explicitly
-mention third-party libraries needed by the project's library; CMake
+shouldn't need to explicitly mention third-party libraries needed by the
-will automatically include any transitive dependencies that it can
+project's libraries; CMake will automatically include any transitive
-determine.)
+dependencies that it can determine.)

 With these definitions in place, the ``make test`` target in your
 project's Makefile will automatically run each of the test programs that